openstack/kuryr-kubernetes/doc/source/devref/port_crd_usage.rst

 But there is still a need to keep the Ports and Port pools details and have them available in case of Kuryr Controller restart.
 Since Kuryr is stateless service, the details should be kept either as part of Neutron or Kubernetes data.
-Due to the perfromance costs, K8s option is more performant.
+Due to the performance costs, K8s option is more preferred.

 Proposed Solution